quatronostro/Java_homework/README.md

 </br>

 ### <a href= "https://github.com/quatronostro/Java_homework/tree/main/myHomepractise/src/BasicAtm"> 7) basic_ATM_Machine </a>
-This is just an ATM machine, you can show your account info, send or withdraw money, or you can change your password.
+This is just an ATM machine, you can see your account info, send or withdraw money, or you can change your password.
 I don't know now working with data base, so card number, password and current balance predetermined.
 </br>